 Chemistry for science teachers

-Boost your confidence in delivering practical work, and develop the skills you need to teach key chemistry topics
+Boost your confidence in delivering practical work, and develop the skills you need to teach key chemistry topics to 11–16 year olds.

-This course is designed for teachers looking to build their knowledge and confidence in chemistry.
+This course is designed for teachers looking to build their knowledge and confidence in teaching chemistry.
 The course is comprised of three optional modules, covering teaching strategies for different topic areas.

 Compare modules